langfuse/langfuse-docs/pages/cookbook/js_tracing_example_vercel_ai_sdk.md

 ## Our Frontend

-If you use React, you'll probably want to use the `ai` package React components for state management and to consume the streamed response.
+If you use React, you'll probably want to use the `ai` package's React hooks for state management and to consume the streamed response.
 Learn more here: https://sdk.vercel.ai/docs/getting-started#wire-up-a-ui

 To fit this into a notebook, we'll just call the API route directly.